 Assigning queerness to a straight man erases centuries of history and the deep interiority of queer identity.
 It flattens queerness into limp wrists, millennial hipster aesthetics, and “feminine” hobbies.
 Worse, most of these so-called gay-straight men are just dudes with a modicum of communication skills.
 He goes to therapy and treats service workers like humans—should we invite Bella Hadid?

 Which is to say, I don’t have a problem with nice guys.
-I have a problem with Nice Guys™ who talk about their “golden retriever energy” in their Hinge bio.
+I have a problem with Nice Guys™ who talk about their “golden retriever energy” in their Hinge prompt.
 So often, these new-age Renaissance metrosexuals are a product of their environment.
 In New York, queerness is cool, irreverent, aspirational.
 Being ‘alternative’ is a status symbol instead of a scarlet letter.
 They clamor to be one of the “4 men that bisexual women are attracted to” – and what better way to attract than to emulate?
 In my circles, we have a less charitable name for these men: Straggots.

 In contrast, Southern divas are cunt in spite of our environment.
 My 10th-grade civics class debated same-sex marriage, and when the “pro” presenter showed a picture of two guys holding hands, the boys all turned around, too disgusted to bear witness.
 My queerness was crystallized under pressure, not as a kitschy term of endearment.

 The only thing worse than the golden retriever boyfriend epidemic is the sassy man apocalypse (two sides of the straggot coin.)
 These men have been promoted from Devil’s advocate to Devil’s cumdump, begging for the opportunity to unnerve a queen.
 In this national crisis, I have deputized myself as a Sassy Man Destroyer.
 I’m like Anthony Fauci for humbling men.
-It’s my life’s purpose, and I’m the perfect candidate: equal parts chronically online (what a man perceives as stupid at first glance) and well-educated, 5’11, and androgynous enough to trip up most men because they don’t see me as a girl but can’t treat me like a man.

 Picture my perfect night: my girls and I are at the bar, having a ki in our opaque language of internet memes and gayphorisms.1 I’m talking about how “gurllllll, we are not Thanksgiving Turkeys,” my friend finger-wags in response, “that part.”
 The whole time, there is a man sitting at the end of our table, some acquaintance’s boyfriend, who has been passively listening with a face of confusion and... disgust?
 He is a SCAD graduate wearing a layered Goodwill vintage sweater with a charming print of a family of brown bears.
 I clock his slight attitude and rev my annoying gayspeak further, taunting him like a peanut gallery that’s been bound and gagged.
-“Trump is a sissy queen, boots.
-I kinda live for her.”
+“Trump is a sissy queen, likeeee I kinda live for her.”

 He can’t help it.
 The 4 vodka sodas he’s drained congeal into a voice: “I think both parties are shit.”
 Record scratch.